EndPointSecurity497/Front-End-Work/README.md

 If you don't want this process to start at launch, just run it from the terminal using
 "python ServiceInfo.py" in the directory where the program is located

-### Advanced Users
-If you are familiar with the Windows Task Scheduler, feel free to
-register ServiceInfo.py as an admin process to boot at launch.
-We currently lack knowledge on how exactly to do this, but if you
-have trouble ask the professor, as he was playing around with it.
-If you complete this step ignore the Simple Install instructions

 ### Simple Install
-Download and run the script startup.py from the frontend GitHub
+Download and run the script startup.ps1 from the frontend GitHub
-Note that startup.py must be run in the same folder as ServiceInfo.py
+Note that startup.ps1 must be run in the same folder as ServiceInfo.py
 Make sure that the default behavior for opening Python files is to run them

 ### Configurable Variables